bitst0rm-pub/Formatter/README.md

 > [!TIP]
 >
 > - The `sfhexenc` (Hex encoder) operates on bytes.
 To convert a Decimal value to Hexadecimal you need to use `sfbaseenc` (Base encoder) with a `"--radix"` of `16`; for Octal, set the `"--radix"` to `8`.
-> - Nothing prevents the use of Sublime Text (multi-)selection to convert specific portions of text.

 | Converter | Input | Output | Req. | Note |
 | ------ | :------: | :------: | :------: | :------: |